EdKaHe/emely/README.md

 ## Why MLE for Poisson Data?

-Least-squares optimization assumes Gaussian noise statistics.
-MLE can provide optimal estimates when the noise follows Poisson statistics.
+Maximum likelihood estimation (MLE) can correctly model Poisson- or Gaussian-distributed noise, leading to more accurate and unbiased parameter estimate as compared to least-squares fitting, which is only optimal for Gaussian-distributed noise.

-## Documentation
+## Examples

-See `example_1.ipynb` and `example_2.ipynb` for detailed usage examples with 1D and 2D Gaussian functions and benchmarking against least squares and Gaussian MLE algorithms.
+See the provided notebooks for detailed usage and comparisons:
+- example_1.ipynb: 1D Gaussian fitting with Poisson and Gaussian noise
+- example_2.ipynb: 2D Gaussian fitting and performance benchmarking
+These examples also compare least-squares, Gaussian MLE, and Poisson MLE approaches.

+## License

+MIT License © 2025